deannakim/MOTOPROTOCOL_Journey/docs/ guides/troubleshooting.md

 ## Getting Help
 If issues persist:
-- Check GitHub Issues.
+- Check GitHub Issues
-- Review debugging-notes.md.
+- Review debugging-notes.md
-- Submit a bug report with logs and steps.
+- Submit a bug report with logs and steps

 *Note: This guide evolves with user feedback and new findings—share your challenges to improve it!*